 And do I regret it?

-When Chris and I bought our house twenty-two years ago, we loved the kitchen the moment we walked in.
+When we bought our house twenty three years ago, we loved the kitchen the moment we walked in.

-The former homeowner, who was a cabinet installer, recently updated it so it was all new.
+The former homeowner, who was a cabinet installer who recently updated it so it was all new when we moved in.